nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `friend --delete Draco` Deletes friend with gitGud FRIEND_ID of Draco and all their data from the database

+#### Link games with a friend: `friend --link`

+Links game and the associated in-game username for the game to a friend with the provided FRIEND_ID.

+A link between a particular friend and game shows that the friend plays the game.
+This association is required for subsequent commands, e.g. for the application to display all games that a friend plays or to recommend a friend to play with based on a particular game.

+Format: `friend --link FRIEND_ID --game GAME_ID --user IN_GAME_USERNAME`

+* Both FRIEND_ID and GAME_ID has to already be inside the database.

+Examples:
+* `friend --link Draco --game DOTA --user Draco995` Links a single game, “DOTA” with the in-game username ‘Draco995’, to the friend with the gitGud FRIEND_ID ‘Draco’.

+#### Unlinking a game from a friend: `friend --unlink`

+Removes the link between a friend and a game.

+Format: `friend --unlink FRIEND_ID --game GAME_ID`

+* FRIEND_ID has to already be inside the database.
+* The friend has to have a current association with the provided GAME_ID.

+Examples:
+* `friend --unlink Draco --game DOTA` Removes the link between the friend with FRIEND_D 'Draco' and the game with GAME_ID 'DOTA'.
+'Draco' is now no longer associated with 'DOTA'.

 #### Getting a single friend's complete data: `get --friend`